⭐ We are now back with Gen 3, featuring new-look subjects, refreshed project pages, and lots of new data! ⭐ More info here.

 Lisa Kelsey is an astrophysicist at the University of Cambridge.
 Her research interests include transient phenomena, such as supernovae and kilonovae, and their relationships with the galaxies that host them.
 She is excited to uncover particularly unusual or rare transients in GOTO.

-Emily Wickens has just started a PhD at the University of Portsmouth.
-She will be working with GOTO and LIGO, and is looking forward to learning more about the mergers of dense objects, such as black holes and neutron stars.
+Emily Wickens is a PhD student at the University of Portsmouth.
+She is working with GOTO and LIGO, and is looking forward to learning more about the mergers of dense objects, such as black holes and neutron stars.

 Laura Nuttall is a gravitational-wave astrophysicist at the University of Portsmouth.
 Her research focusses on developing techniques to characterise and mitigate noise in the LIGO gravitational-wave detectors.
 With GOTO, Laura is keen to see what optical counterparts we can find to any kind of gravitational waves that are detected.